 Linoleic acid, in particular, can boost hydration and provide anti-inflammatory properties for deeply hydrated, nourished skin.

-One place shea butter can make a huge impact on is the hands.
+One place shea butter can make a huge impact is the hands.
 Using a natural hand cream loaded with shea butter will soothe irritated, cracked hands on the spot.
+Some hand creams combine shea butter and cocoa butter for an extra nourishing effect.

 Soothe Sunburns